MitchBall/AMIDR/README.md

 # Instructions
-AMIDR runs on python with Jupyter Notebook.
+AMIDR/AMID runs on python with Jupyter Notebook.
 To begin, follow these instructions:

 1. Download Anaconda at https://www.anaconda.com/download
 2. Open up Anaconda and run Jupyter Notebook, which should open up in your browser